 It is the form of giant looking Ferris Wheel that is all situated on the South Bank of the River Thames in London.
 It is even known all over the globe by the name of Millennium Whee.
-Since 2011 it is known as EDF Energy London Eye.Its entire structure is 135 metres tall and the wheel has a diameter of 120 metres.
+Since 2011 it is known as EDF Energy London Eye.Its entire structure is 135 meters tall and the wheel has a diameter of 120 meters.

 It is the form of royal residence that is placed out in the English county of Berkshire.
 It belongs to the British royal family and was built in the 11th century after the Norman invasion by William the Conqueror.
 It is one of the masterpieces that identified the architecture of London.